FarhadBanazadeh/sequence-computations/README.md

 ## Research Papers & Reproducibility Index

-This repository contains the manuscript sources and computational materials associated with nine research works.
+This repository contains the manuscript sources and computational materials associated with ten research works.

 For each paper, direct links are provided to the publication record, PDF, LaTeX source, and associated computational or supplementary package.